CiaraWhipp/Project1/README.md

 #### Two Variable Side-by-Side Bar Plots

-The first bar plot is a visual representation of the number of active and non-active goalies for each Goal Performance category.
+The first bar plot is a visual representation of the number of Active and Non-Active Goalies for each Goal Performance category.
 The second bar plot is a visual respresentation fo the number of active and non-active goalies for Winning Goalies and Losing Goalies.